dsondak/optRBC/examples/README.md

 This example demonstrates how to visualize the temperature fields produced from the the convection equations.
 A small grid of Nx=64 and Ny=48 is used and we iterate for 50 steps with a step size of 0.1 and a Rayleigh number of 5.0e+04.
 We run the shared memory version (OpenMP) as well as the distributed memory version (MPI) to demonstrate how we assert correctness of the MPI code.

-To run this example, run the shell script:
+To run this example, run the shell script (note that you will have to confirm installation of required python packages):

 ```
 ./run_temp_viz.sh